SALT-NLP/CAVA/README.md

 # CAVA - Comprehensive Assessment for Voice Assistants

 A framework for evaluating audio models across multiple tasks relevant to the full-stack flow for Voice Assistants.
+See our [blog post](https://talkarena.org/cava) for more details!

 ## Setup